jjg/RESTduino/README.md

 * An Arduino
 * An Arduino network interface

 RESTduino was originally designed to work with the Arduino Uno and the Arduino Ethernet Shield, but since that time a number of Arduino-compatible boards with built-in network hardware have appeard.
-It should be possible to make any Arduino-Uno compatible network work with RESTduino, but the boards listed below have been tested and confirmed to work:
+It should be possible to make any Arduino-Uno compatible board with a network interface work with RESTduino, but the boards listed below have been tested and confirmed to work:

-* WildFire (comes with RESTduino pre-installed) http://shop.wickeddevice.com/product/wildfire/
+* WildFire (comes with RESTduino preinstalled) http://shop.wickeddevice.com/product/wildfire/

-*Note: if you have confirmed that RESTduino runs on additional boards, please issue a pull request to update this list, or c reate an [Issue](https://github.com/jjg/RESTduino/issues) with the details so I can add it, thanks!*
+*note: if you have confirmed that RESTduino runs on additional boards, please issue a pull request to update this list, or create an [Issue](https://github.com/jjg/RESTduino/issues) with the details so I can add it, thanks!*

-If you've never worked with Arduino before (or have no interest in learning how to program one) I highly recommend starting with a board that comes with RESTduino preinstalled.
+If you've never worked with an Arduino before (and have no interest in learning how to program one) I highly recommend starting with a board that comes with RESTduino preinstalled.

 ###Installation

-*Note: if you purchased a board with RESTduino pre-installed you can jump to the Testing section below.*
+*note: if you purchased a board with RESTduino preinstalled you can jump to the Testing section below.*

 To install RESTduino on your hardware you'll need: